Archive for May, 2008

 16-year old discovers plastic-eating microbe: Is this the answer to our plastic problem?

 Last week, Daniel Burd, a 16-year old Canadian student, won the top prize at the Canada-Wide Science Fair in Ottawa for his discovery of microbes that will break down polyethylene bags.
-This article in The Record explains his procedure and how he was able to isolate the specific microbes that will break down the plastic. [...]
+This article in The Star explains his procedure and how he was able to isolate the specific microbes that will break down the plastic.
+So far, his microbes have achieved a 43% degradation of the plastic after 6 weeks.
+Burd theorizes that in 6 more weeks, the plastic would be completely gone, although he has yet to prove that.

 May 27, 2008